xpack/xpm-js/lib/xpm/NOTES-PACOTE.md

-The documentation for pacote is not very detailed on how the documentation entries should be generated, so here are some examples:
+The documentation for pacote is not very detailed on how the metadata entries should be used:

+- `_resolved` The tarball url or file path where the package artifact can be found.
+- `_from` A normalized form of the spec passed in as an argument.
+- `_integrity` The integrity value for the package artifact.

 ## npm